In studio, 2017

 "Art News", Mexico City, 1956

 Our current need for global stewardship is more urgent that ever in the history of the planet.
 Layers of paper lithography and chine-collé may reflect the passage of time, using historic handwriting or maps.
 Prints challenge me to ask: how is my life unfolding where I am at this moment in time?
 How consciously do I respect the world I live in?

 All of the prints presented in the annual portfolios have been cropped to show the best image detail on screen.
-When ordering 14"x11" prints please be aware that the image potion of the print will be about 6"x4" and float within the sheet like the images shown behind the artist in this image.
+When ordering 14"x11" prints please be aware that the image portion of the print will be about 6"x4" and float within the sheet like the images shown behind the artist in this image.
 Although the 22"x16" prints are likewise cropped in the portfolios, their image area takes up most of the sheet.